tejasp08/learning_java/README.md

 <br><br>
 Day 2: Understood the conditionals i.e. if-else statements and multiple if-else statement.
 <br><br>
-Loops: Learned about loops, which are for, while and do-while loop.
+Day 3: Learned about loops, which are for, while and do-while loop.
 Also performed some number printing using loops.
 <br><br>
-Did some questions using conditionals and loops, such as finding largest of 3 numbers, checking if a character is in upper or lowercase, printing fibonacci series till N number, printing the Nth fibonacci number, checking a specific number which is repeating in given number and reversing a number.
+Day 4: Did some questions using conditionals and loops, such as finding largest of 3 numbers, checking if a character is in upper or lowercase, printing fibonacci series till N number, printing the Nth fibonacci number, checking a specific number which is repeating in given number and reversing a number.
 <br><br>